 Twisted Low Pony

 When you're tired of your regular ponytail, there's no shame in dressing it up.
 This one-minute version looks classy and put together, without taking up precious moments of your hectic morning.
-Sectioned hair is pulled into a pony tail, then the sides are twisted and wrapped around to give a twisted look that's more than fit for school drop-offs.
+Sectioned hair is pulled into a pony tail, then the sides are twisted and wrapped around to give a twisted look that's more than fit for school drop-offs (or Zoom calls).
 See how easy it is by watching this tutorial by Bebexo.

 A Headband with Style

 Headbands are a go-to on those just-can’t-get-it-together mom mornings, but that doesn’t mean you can’t dress that look up a bit for a cute, compliment-worthy look.
 We love these easy headband hairstyle ideas from A Beautiful Mess that let you just get up and go without resorting to a baseball cap to hide your hair at school drop off.
-All you need is a colorful wire headband or just a rolled up scarf and a few bobby pins to complete the pictured look that keeps your hair up and out of the way in style.
-Check out the full instructions here.
+All you need is a few bobby pins and a colorful wire headband or just a rolled up scarf.

 No Fuss Curls